-- The Enable Caching and Dynamic Bandwidth Optimization options are available only for a ZENworks 11 SP3 managed device that is remotely managed from a ZENworks 2020 server. - If you do not want to specify the private key and certificate, then ensure that the Allow connection when Remote Management Console does not have SSL certificate option in the security settings of the Remote Management policy is enabled.
+- If you do not want to specify the private key and certificate, then ensure that the Allow connection when Remote Management Console does not have SSL certificate option in the security settings of the Remote Management policy is enabled.
 However, it is not recommended to use this option because it will impact the security of the device. - 4 Click OK to launch the selected remote operation.